TGoncin/ZEUS/README.md

 <br>

-> **Note on Sensor Corrosion Protection:** To prevent galvanic corrosion of the soil sensor probes, ZEUS only supplies power to the sensor for brief 10–20ms intervals during an active reading, then immediately cuts power via GPIO pin PB0.
+> <strong>Note on Sensor Corrosion Protection:</strong> To prevent galvanic corrosion of the soil sensor probes, ZEUS only supplies power to the sensor for brief 10–20ms intervals during an active reading, then immediately cuts power via GPIO pin PB0.

 <br>
 <br>